kevgo/vscode-markdown-ide/README.md

 ### autocomplete headings

-Typing `#` triggers autocompletion with existing headings in all Markdown files of the current workspace.
+Typing `#` triggers autocompletion with the existing headings in all Markdown files of the current workspace.

 #### rename file ⇒ update links to this file